fossabot/node-express-mongo-db/README.md

 ### GET /api/users

-- Returns an object with the key data containing an array of objects with 1,000 records.
+- Returns an object with the key data containing an array of objects with `40 records`.
 - Supports query string:
   - ?limit=integer
   - ?offset=integer